How to Apply

 All non-native English speaking applicants are required to take either the TOEFL or the IELTS exam.
 TOEFL scores should be reported on the online application, and will be verified by the department when ETS submits scores electronically.
 IELTS results will be reported directly to the department by the testing service.
 To be considered official, the scores from these exams must have been taken no more than two years before intended quarter of entry.
 Because of the level of English fluency required of students in our program, we will only consider applications with a TOEFL score of at least 100/250/600 (from the internet, computer, or paper versions of the exam, respectively) or IELTS score of at least 7;

 Rules to qualify for exemption from this requirement can be found in our FAQ

 A sample of your writing--ideally a critical essay-between 12 and 25 pages, on a literary topic that includes scholarly citations.
 Please do not submit creative writing samples of any kind.

 Additional details from Northwestern's Graduate School about the application (including further details on the TOEFL/IELTS requirement, transcript submission, application fees, etc...) can be found here.

-Notification of the admissions committee's decisions will most likely occur by mid-late February.
-Once our offers of admissions have been made, we invite those prospective students to campus for a Visiting Weekend at the beginning of March.
-This is a chance for you to meet with faculty and current graduate students, discuss future projects and hear about current doctoral work, tour the department and the campus, sit in on dynamic graduate seminars, and to enjoy some of the many restaurants and cultural events that Evanston and Chicago have to offer.
+Notification of the admissions committee's decisions will most likely occur by early February.
+Once our offers of admissions have been made, we will invite those prospective students to campus for a Visiting Weekend at the beginning of March.
+This is a chance for you to meet with faculty and current graduate students, discuss future projects and hear about current doctoral work, tour the department and the campus, sit in on graduate seminars, and to enjoy some of the many restaurants and cultural events that Evanston and Chicago have to offer.